phrogfibsh/DBsheetscript/README.md

-ahkautoplayer_ml3czus (beta) - new autoplayer w/ more advanced options + selectable sheets on the spot
+ahkautoplayer_ml3czus - new autoplayer w/ more advanced options + selectable sheets on the spot

 autohotkey - old autoplayer built with sticks and stones. still works just fine with simpler interface